This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

-MyArchitectAI currently accepts .jpg, .jpeg, and .png file formats.
+MyArchitectAI currently accepts .jpg, .jpeg, .png, and .webp file formats.

 To ensure the best results, you should remove any objects or shapes that you don’t want to see in your rendering.
 This is because our AI engine detects lines and shapes so e.g. dimension lines could be interpreted as lamp posts.